PROFESSIONALS AND TECHNICIANS

 Siemens & BILT: The Hub of Continuous Learning

-Looking ahead, Quatela states Siemens must continue to listen to the individual needs of their customers and create customized content to remain a leader in this space.
-And the company will do so with the help of BILT.
+Looking ahead, Quatela says Siemens must listen to the individual needs of their customers and distributors and continue creating innovative content to remain a leader in this space.

 “With BILT, we’re just scratching the surface,” says Quatela.
-“We have many other products on our roadmap and are also looking at getting BILT-based training into our manufacturing plants.
-We’re doing all this so our employees and customers can be smarter and safer to feel more secure that they’re doing everything the right way.”
+“We have many other products on our roadmap including getting BILT-based training into our manufacturing plants.
+Siemens is investing in this space to make both employees and customers smarter, safer, and more confident that they’re doing things right.”

 Great experience